Enotfttp/airoport/README.md

 4) Create, Edit, Delete, fields in the tables

 Will be soon
-1) Need to refactoring add Modal for Flight and Airline tables
-2) Add state manager.
+1) Add state manager.
 It will be Redax
-3) Add JWT token for auto autofication
+2) Add JWT token for auto autofication